The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-The analysis of the irreducible components of the fibers of $\widetilde M_{2v'}(S) \to |2H| $ and of $M_w(S) \to |2H| $ over the loci $\Sigma$ and $\Delta$ plays a crucial role in this paper and will be carried out in Propositions \ref{componentisigma}, \ref{propriass}, and \ref{compmtildedelta}.
-For the moment, we review the following properties.
+The analysis of the irreducible components of the fibers of $\widetilde M_{2v'}(S) \to |2H| $ and $M_w(S) \to |2H| $ over $\Sigma$ and $\Delta$ plays a crucial role in this paper and will be carried out in Propositions \ref{compmtildedelta}, \ref{componentisigma}, and \ref{propriass}.
+For the moment, we review the following general properties.